Polymer/old-docs-site/docs/polymer/databinding-advanced.md

 itself in the DOM tree (_not_ in its shadow DOM).
 In this case, the quotes are inserted as children of the `body` element.

-When the instances are added, the auto-binding template fires the `template-bound` event.
+After adding the instances, the auto-binding template fires the `template-bound` event.

 The `auto-binding` element is currently included automatically when you load the